gentakojima/tangelamerkel/README.md

   --only-telegram  Show only Telegram info (ignore Profesor Oak) --refresh-oak    Refresh Oak info for all users (Telegram info always
                    refreshed)
-  --group GROUP    Specify the group handle (use the @name) --human-output   Print the output with usernames when available --limit LIMIT    Limit run to the first N people (for large groups or
+  --group GROUP    Specify the group username or numeric ID --human-output   Print the output with usernames when available --limit LIMIT    Limit run to the first N people (for large groups or
                  testing purposes)